NicolasLagaillardie/mpst_rust_github/artifact.md

-# Stay Safe under Panic: Affine Rust Programming with Multiparty Session Types (MPST)
+# Fearless Asynchronous Communications with Timed Session Types in Rust

 ---